-All research involving human participants – and all other activities which, even in part, involve such research – must be reviewed and approved by a UBC-affiliated Research Ethics Board (REB).
+All research involving human participants – and all other activities which, even in part, involve such research – must be reviewed and approved by a UBC or UBC-affiliated Research Ethics Board (REB).

 No intervention or interaction with human participants in research, including recruitment, may begin until such an REB has reviewed and approved the research protocol, consent documents and recruitment materials.